arin17bishwa/arin17bishwa/README.md

 I am a Sophomore Student at The National Institute of Technology Durgapur, pursuing a Bachelor of Technology in Computer Science and Engineering , who is passionate about Web Development :computer:, Competitive programming :crossed_swords:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

 - 🌱 I’m currently learning Python, JavaScript and Data Structures and Algorithms in C
-- 👯 I’m looking to collaborate on any Web Development project which seems interesting or useful
+- 👯 I’m looking to collaborate on any Web Development/ML project which seems interesting or useful
 - 📫 How to reach me: Use any of the [badges](#hi-there-im-Bishwajit-) above
 - 📝[Resume]()